ioBroker/ioBroker.js-controller/README.md

 ### Hostname
 **Feature status:** stable

 By default, the hostname for the js-controller instance will be taken from the official hostname of the server ioBroker is running on.
-The hostname should not change after the first start of ioBroker on this host.
+The hostname should not be changed after the first start of ioBroker on this host.

 If changes are needed there are CLI commands available to update the hostname.
 Look under https://www.iobroker.net/#de/documentation/config/cli.md for the `iobroker host ...` commands